×

 If you are thinking about moving to New Zealand, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in New Zealand is generally quite high, with prices varying depending on the location and type of property.
 Generally, the cost of buying a house in New Zealand is significantly higher than renting, with the median house price in the country currently sitting at around NZ$650,000.
-Renting is more affordable, with the median weekly rent for a three-bedroom house in New Zealand currently sitting at around NZ$450," explained one expat living in New Zealand.
+Renting is more affordable, with the median weekly rent for a three-bedroom house in New Zealand currently sitting at around NZ$450," said one expat in New Zealand.

 View More Answers